MARtinMarjan/mobile-information-systems-quiz-app/README.md

 <h1>Developer requirments and implementation</h1>
--Using web service such as Firebase and etc.
+-Using web service such as Firebase and etc. <br>

 -Design Patterns <br>
 1.Navigation <br>